datacamp/authoring/docs/courses/design/brainstorming-analogies.md

 ### This is hard.
 Can I skip it?

 You are not alone.
 Many instructors struggle with this.
 If you are stuck, come back to this question after you've written the rest of the spec.
-You should try and write something here eventually, since it's important to try and find non-technical explanations for the concepts in your course.
+You should try and write something here eventually, since it's important to try to find non-technical explanations for the concepts in your course.

 ## Good ideas